2024 Solar Incentives Guide for Parkway, CA - Tax Credits & Rebates

 Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.

 The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
 The solar system has to have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
-The ITC initially covered 30% of all system installation costs (panels, labor, accessories and equipment), although this amount has fluctuated slightly over the last few years between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
+The ITC initially covered 30% of all system installation costs (panels, labor, accessories and equipment), although the total amount has fluctuated slightly over the last few years between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the amount you can claim.

 The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 Under the new program, solar installation projects started after January 1, 2022, and completed by the end of 2032, can qualify for a 30% tax credit.
 The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
 The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.